aisobran/Adv-ML-NFL/README.md

 This project will also compare various machine learning algorithms and assess their strengths and weaknesses.
 We also examine the effect of data aggregation as data can be trained on a play level, drive level, quarter level, half level, game level, or season level.

+#Previous Work

+Las Vegas correcly selects the correct favorite at a rate of 61.2-74.7% from 1989 - 2012 [3].
+Previous work [1] has acheived a success rate of 64%.
+The NFL also has one of the lowest rates of upsets among all sports at 36.4% [4].

+There is no history of research for play prediction based a play by play data.
+These is also no research predicting the performance of players all though many fantasy football pundits may offer projections.
+This has been ommitted as aggregating a useful dataset for comparison is not feasible.

 #Data Sets
 1. Play by play Data: Consists of summary of each play in each game including, time, down, yards to go, pass/run, distance, current score, as well as other metrics.
 From 2009-present.
-2. NFL Combine data: A set of metrics used to measure the athleticism of players as well as one test the measue mental aptitude.
+2. NFL Combine data: A set of metrics used to measure the athleticism of players as well as one test to measue mental aptitude.
 3. Coach history: Head coach, offensive coordinator, defensive coordinator
 4. Rosters: The players that make up a team
 5. Weather: Weather of games